DataShades/ckanext-files/docs/implementation-example.md

     capabilities = shared.Capability.STREAM

     def stream(self, data: shared.FileData, extras: dict[str, Any]) -> Iterable[bytes]:
+        cfg = self.storage.settings

         stmt = (
-            sa.select(self.storage.content_column)
-            .select_from(self.storage.table)
+            sa.select(cfg.content)
+            .select_from(cfg.table)
-            .where(self.storage.location_column == data.location)
+            .where(cfg.location == data.location)
         )
-        row = self.storage.engine.execute(stmt).fetchone()
+        row = cfg.engine.execute(stmt).fetchone()

         return row

 ```

+/// admonition
-!!! info
+    type: info

 The result may be confusing: we returning Row object from the stream
 method.
 But our goal is to return *any* iterable that produces bytes.
 Row is
 iterable(tuple-like).
 And it contains only one item - value of column with file
 content, i.e, bytes.
 So it satisfies the requirements.

+///

 Now you can check content via CLI once again.